Hasan Minhaj: Homecoming King

 Hasan Minhaj: Homecoming King is a 2017 American stand-up comedy film written by and starring Hasan Minhaj.
 It is his first stand-up special and premiered on Netflix on May 23, 2017.
-Filmed in his hometown of Davis, California, Homecoming King focuses on Minhaj's experience growing up in an Indian American Muslim family, which he calls "The New Brown America."
+Directed by Christopher Storer and filmed in Minhaj's hometown of Davis, California, Homecoming King focuses on Minhaj's experience growing up in an Indian American Muslim family, which he calls "The New Brown America."

-Homecoming King received immense critical acclaim, with some calling it the best stand-up comedy special on Netflix.
+The special received critical acclaim, with some calling it the best stand-up comedy special on Netflix.
 The special was honored with a Peabody Award in 2018.
+In 2023 The New Yorker revealed that the prom story was exaggerated; Minhaj responded that it's based on "emotional truth".

 Synopsis

-Illustrated with old photos and peppered with Hindi and Urdu phrases, Homecoming King features a central theme of the immigrant experience in the United States, based on true stories from Minhaj's life as the California-born son of Indian Muslim immigrant parents.
+Illustrated with old photos and peppered with Hindi and Urdu phrases, Homecoming King features a central theme of the immigrant experience in the United States, inspired by Minhaj's life as the California-born son of Indian Muslim immigrant parents.
 In the first half of the show, he discusses his childhood growing up in mostly white Davis, California, where he lived alone with his dad for eight years while his mother was finishing medical school in India.
 He talks about the pressures of being the child of demanding immigrant parents while at the same time experiencing racism, bullying, and rejection from the outside world.
 Stories include his mother returning to California with a younger sister he didn't know existed, his family receiving threats and harassment after 9/11, and disapproval from his parents that he was engaged to a Hindu woman.
-The second half of the show concerns his heartbreaking senior prom night (when he went to pick up his date only to discover her parents had found her a white boy to take because of "how it would look") and the repercussions, which impacted Minhaj's life until he was hired for The Daily Show.
+The second half of the show concerns a fictionalized version of his senior prom night and the repercussions, which he claims impacted Minhaj's life until he was hired for The Daily Show.